GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

   )
 $ <eq:simulator:background:sabine_inv>
 Here, all surfaces are assumed to behave the same, and the _equivalent absorption surface_ #area may then be written as $#area = S times e_"abs"$, with $S$ being the total surface area.
+Srivastava's PhD thesis @srivastava_realism_2023 investigates the role of acoustic parameters in simulation and how to estimate them.

 ==== Spectral representations of audio signals
 <sec:simulator:background:spectral-features>